MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-multiple-vat-registrations.md

 6. Select **OK** to confirm.

 > [!NOTE]
-> If you do not want to confirm such a choice anymore, you can select the **Don't show again** field and in the future you will not see this type of notification about changes.
+> If you don't want to confirm such a choice anymore, you can select the **Don't show again** field and in the future you won't see this type of notification about changes.
 But if you want to enable it again, you can do it by enabling the **Confirm Alternative VAT Registration** field on the **VAT Setup**.

-7. Once you confirm, the values will be overwritten with the values from the **Alternative Customer VAT Registration** setup.
+7. Once you confirm, the values are overwritten with the values from the **Alternative Customer VAT Registration** setup.
 You can check all the VAT related fields that are under the **Invoice Details** FastTab.
 8. Post the document.

 ### Custom address